BAMeScience/Mistle/Discussion.md

 ### Problems over problems
 How to make the sub-indexes for 300GB MS2
-* load in batches, make bins and index for the mass windows
+* load in batches, make bins and index for the mz windows
   * issue: decide on bins beforehand
   * issue: update FIindexes on the fly
 * go through input multiple times and regard only window of peptides and build full subindex in 1 go